etarium/TheTwistingHaunt/README.md

 -(Completed)Implement equipable item list for entities to enhance stats ie. armor, weapons

--(WIP)Implement an Player subclass of entity, implementing a unique PlayerADT
+-(Completed??)Implement an Player subclass of entity, implementing a unique PlayerADT

 -(NOT STARTED)Implement other subclasses of Entity ie. creature, undead, humaniod, etc